 Each violation of the Jackson State University Student or Collegiate Codes of Conduct is treated separately from any other case.
 Student Conduct sanctions will vary accordingly, depending upon the severity of each offense.
-All sanctions will be determined on an individual basis; however, all mitigating circumstances are reviewed and taken into consideration by the Vice President for Student Affairs or designee.
+All sanctions will be determined on an individual basis; however, all mitigating circumstances are reviewed and taken into consideration by the

+Student Conduct hearing officers/boards.
 Therefore, students may or may not receive similar sanctions for offenses of the same or similar nature.